 We derived a substantial portion of our revenue from sales to a relatively small number of customers.
 As a result, the loss of any significant customer could materially and adversely affect our financial condition and results of operations.
-Sales to our five largest customers represented approximately 54%, 54% and 56% of our net revenue in 2018, 2019 and 2020, respectively.
-Sales to our significant customers represented 34%, 31% and 24% of our net revenue in 2018, 2019 and 2020, respectively.
-In 2020, the significant customer was Micron.
-In 2019, the significant customers were Intel and Micron and in 2018, were SK Hynix and Intel.
+Sales to our five largest customers represented approximately 54%, 56% and 65% of our net revenue in 2019, 2020 and 2021, respectively.
+Sales to our significant customers represented 31%, 24% and 36% of our net revenue in 2019, 2020 and 2021, respectively.
+In 2021 and 2019, the significant customers were Intel and Micron and in 2020, was Micron.
 The identities of our largest customers and their respective contributions to our net revenue have varied and will likely continue to vary from period to period.